w7sst/MorseRunner/README.md

 Consider adding ARRL Sweepstakes; however this one might be a little harder since it has a complex exchange.

-- [ ] **Merge selected features and/or bug fixes** - Identify and integrate features from
-[other MR branches](#morse-runner-release-history) into the main release branch.
+- [ ] **Merge selected features and bug fixes** - Identify and integrate features from [other MR branches](#morse-runner-release-history) into the main release branch.

-#### Later - 1st Half 2023 (Jan-June)
+***Later - 1st Half 2023 (Jan-June)***

 Projects that we'll work on later...
-- [ ] **Contest-advocate-developer model** - promote the notion of a contest development team with both a contest advocate and a contest developer.
-These two (or more) community members can develop and test the contest before being released to general use.
+- [ ] **Team-based (developer/advocate) contest development model** - promote the notion of a small contest development team consisting of a developer and one or more user/advocates.
+This team will develop and test an individual contest before it is released.
 Please review Issues pages for contest recommendations and add a comment to your favorite contests.
 Also mention if you're interested in either an advocate or developer role for this contest.
 As a point of reference, adding the NAQP contest to the FD prototype codebase was completed in one afternoon.
 - [ ] **Multi-contest implementation** - finish the initial implementation of the
 multi-contest codebase.
 Major interfaces are developed and running.
 Contests are added by extending these interfaces only.
 Most switch states in code have been removed.